angular/angular/docs/TRIAGE_AND_LABELS.md

 ### `aio: preview`
 Applying this label to a PR makes the angular.io preview available regardless of the author.
 [More info](../aio/aio-builds-setup/docs/overview--security-model.md)

+### `PR action: merge-assistance`
+This label can be added to let the caretaker know that the PR needs special attention.
+There should always be a comment added to the PR to explain why the caretaker's assistance is needed.
+The comment should be formatted like this: `merge-assistance: <explain what kind of assistance you need, and if not obvious why>`

+For example, the PR owner might not be a Googler and needs help to run g3sync; or one of the checks is failing due to external causes and the PR should still be merged.